 Pantheon Paris tickets

-This Pantheon ticket price doesn’t include the climb up to the top.
-Tickets to go up to the rooftop of Pantheon can be bought at the site for just 2 Euros.
+You can purchase tickets to go up to the rooftop of Pantheon at the site for just €2.

 Pantheon and Paris Museum Pass

 Paris Museum Pass is the most convenient and affordable pass as it provides access to 60 Parisian Museums, including the Pantheon.

 Yes, that’s right, the Paris Museum Pass provides free entry to the Pantheon.

 Some of the other attractions this Paris Pass can help you access are – the Louvre, Palace of Versailles, Arc de Triomphe, Centre Pompidou, etc.

 You can buy this Pass for 2, 4 or 6 days and the price changes accordingly.